LeonDoungala22/Practical_AI_ML_DL_DataScience_Portfolio/README.md

   - [PyTorch documentation](https://pytorch.org/tutorials/)
 - **Practical Project:** Set up version control with Git for a deep learning project, create a simple model using TensorFlow or PyTorch.

-### Week 6: Advanced Automation and Fundamentals of Deep Learning
+### Module 6: Advanced Automation and Fundamentals of Deep Learning
 - **Content:** Exploring advanced automation, PLC, and diving deeper into deep learning fundamentals.
 - **Skills:** Applying automation for ML workflows, understanding PLC, and experimenting with deep learning architectures.
 - **Resources:**